Doomguy: Doom 3 and Resurrection of Evil

-Doom (2016) and Doom Eternal
+Doom (2016), Eternal and Dark Ages

 In Doom (2016), Doomguy is more vaguely characterized: Doomguy's title is now "The DOOM Slayer", he is never seen nor heard other than from the first person, and other than gameplay at the beginning of the game that shows him having a white skin color and the muscular masculine suit seen in the introduction, practically no details are revealed.
 The DOOM Slayer's eyes and nose can be made out through the visor of his helmet on the game's box art, the 3D model viewer, and his Quake Champions appearance.
 It has been also noted for its visibly irreverent tone conveyed by its hand gestures, fist bumping a small Doomguy figurine, shaking his fist in rage before punching a monitor whilst looking at the corpse of a UAC worker, and a late-game moment where the DOOM Slayer decides to make a backup of a friendly AI rather than erasing it.